Therapeutic Use Exemption (TUE)

 International Standard for Therapeutic Use Exemption (ISTUE)

-The International Standard for Therapeutic Use Exemptions is a mandatory International Standard developed as part of the World Anti-Doping Program.
+The International Standard for Therapeutic Use Exemptions (ISTUE) is a mandatory International Standard developed as part of the World Anti-Doping Program.

 The purpose of the ISTUE is to establish